 The pathway is designed for those who wish to take a critical perspective on the use of technology to support education and teaching and learning.
 It is suitable for people from diverse educational backgrounds, with diverse experience, including: teachers and lecturers, (creative) technologists, and those who support educational initiatives and learning in sites of informal learning such as museums and other public spaces.

 This pathway is taught at the School of Education (SoE) within the University of Bristol – an international centre of excellence in teaching, research and educational technology.
 The tutors on the course are world class academics with excellent research records in the field of education, technology and society.
 The units contain a mix of teaching and learning approaches, including, group work, discussion and collaboration and use of multi-media resources.
 Trying out and critically examining the use of different technologies (eg, social media, reflective blogging) in a key element of the learning experience.

 - broaden students’ knowledge and experience of a wide range of technologically mediated learning environments;

-- enable students to research and evaluate the use of digital technologies for learning in changing educational and other contexts;
+- enable students to research and evaluate the design and use of digital technologies for learning in changing educational and other contexts;

 - integrate concepts from educational research, cultural and science and technology studies, and the cognitive sciences (including neuroscience);